 7. Wild Salmon Contains Astaxanthin

-For this reason, wild salmon provides a much higher source than salmon from a fish farm.
+Salmon gets astaxanthin from the algae in its natural diet.
+For this reason, wild salmon likely provides a higher source than salmon from a fish farm.
+Salmon with high astaxanthin content have a red pigment.

-8. Helps Stabilize Arterial Plaque
+8. May Help Stabilize Arterial Plaque

 In other words, when arterial plaque breaks/ruptures it may block or severely disrupt the flow of blood, leading to a heart attack.

-One of the major benefits of salmon is that research shows DHA and EPA improve the stability of plaque and help prevent it from rupturing.
+One of the major benefits of salmon is that research shows DHA and EPA may improve the stability of plaque and help prevent it from rupturing.

-In addition to this, omega-3 fatty acids help decrease overall inflammation and appear to reduce atherosclerotic plaque formation (34, 35).
+In addition to this, omega-3 fatty acids help decrease overall inflammation and appear to reduce atherosclerotic plaque formation (29, 30).

-These are some of the main reasons why doctors encourage patients to include fatty fish in their diet.
+These are some of the main reasons why doctors encourage patients to include omega-3-containing fatty fish in their diet.

 Final Thoughts